mathigon/hilbert.js/README.md

-# Hilbert.js
+# Hilbert.ts

-Hilbert.js is a JavaScript library for expression parsing, simplification, and MathML rendering.
+Hilbert.ts is a TypeScript library for expression parsing, simplification, and MathML rendering.
 It was developed for [Mathigon.org](https://mathigon.org), an award-winning mathematics education project.